 Mandatory Redemption at Option of Bank.
 On or after December 1, 2010, all or any portion of the Bond shall be redeemed by the Issuer, in whole or in part (but if in part in the principal amount of \$100,000 or integral multiples of \$5,000 in excess thereof), at a redemption price equal to 100% of the principal amount thereof, together with accrued interest to the date of redemption, upon ninety (90) days written demand of the Bank in the form attached as Exhibit "B" to the Agreement to the Borrower, with a copy to the Issuer.
 The Bond, or any portion thereof, shall be redeemed, and the redemption price of the Bond shall be paid to the Bank, on the date specified by the owner of the Bond.
-Notwithstanding the foregoing, if the Bank shall demand the redemption of the Bond in whole pursuant to this paragraph, in lieu of such redemption the Borrower shall have the right to (A) purchase the Bond from the Bank on any date after the date of the Bank's written demand and prior to the next Business Day preceding the date of the proposed redemption, at a purchase price equal to 100% of the principal amount of the Bond, plus accrued interest to the date of purchase; or (B) deliver a letter of credit to the benefit of the Bank on any date after the date of the Bank's written demand and prior to the next Business Day preceding the date of the proposed redemption which shall satisfy the requirements set forth under Section 6.1(c) of the Agreement.
+Notwithstanding the foregoing, if the Bank shall demand the redemption of the Bond in whole pursuant to this paragraph, in lieu of such redemption the Borrower shall have the right to (A) purchase the Bond from the Bank on any date after the date of the Bank's written demand and prior to the next Business Day preceding the date of the proposed redemption, at a purchase price equal to 100% of the principal amount of the Bank's written demand and prior to the next Business Day preceding the date of the proposed redemption which shall satisfy the requirements set forth under Section 6.1(c) of the Agreement.